JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Does the accommodation schedule in the new planning application for the FDS conform with these requirements?

+AAAP requires parker morris plus 10%.
+The Development specification gives some info about this - also compare existing floorspace against proposed floorspace.

 ### Scheme in breach of Infrastructure funding requirements
 @.
 Page 75 of the AAAP describes infrastructure funding.
 It says the developer will pay a tariff which will fund community facilities like the energy centre (£13m) and health centre (£4m).
 We now know that the Council is paying for the health centre from its own funds and that the energy centre is not being delivered.